 JUAN FERNÁNDEZ FUR SEAL

 Second smallest of the fur seals and found only in this small corner of the world on Juan Fernández and Desventuradas Islands, the Juan Fernández fur seal is one of the many incredible endemic species found in the region.
-Driven to the edge of extinction by the fur trade, the species was believed to be extinct until the 1960s when a colony of 200 seals was found.
-The species has since grown to over 12,000 individuals and continues to thrive in the marine haven surrounding the Salas y Gómez and Nazca ridges.
+Estimates suggest the Juan Fernández fur seal numbered over 4 million individuals in the 1500s before the fur trade commenced.
+They were then driven to the edge of extinction by the fur trade.
+The species was believed to be extinct from the 1800s until the 1960s when a colony of 200 seals was found.
+The population has since recovered to over 12,000 individuals and continues to thrive in the marine haven surrounding the Salas y Gómez and Nazca ridges.

-This project supports the work of the Coral Reefs of the High Seas Coalition, a group of policy, scientific, and legal experts dedicated to High Seas marine conservation.
-In addition to already published articles and educational material, they are working on publishing six more scientific papers before March 2022 highlighting the importance of the Salas y Gómez and Nazca Ridges.
-An expedition is also planned for February 2022, travel and health restrictions allowing, to further explore and better understand one of the most fascinating marine ecosystems on Earth.
+This project supports the work of the Coral Reefs of the High Seas Coalition, an interdisciplinary group of science, policy, and legal experts dedicated to High Seas conservation.
+In addition to developing science articles, films, StoryMaps and other educational material, they are also engaging with intergovernmental organizations to secure protections for the the Salas y Gómez and Nazca Ridges.
+An expedition is also planned for March 2022, travel and health restrictions allowing, to further explore and better understand one of the most fascinating marine ecosystems on Earth.
 This research is critical for both the conservation and future protection of the region, but also of the Juan Fernández fur seal who relies on the surrounding habitat for food.

 A special thank you to Dr. Daniel Wagner, a deep sea scientist with Conservation International and the Coral Reefs of the High Seas Coalition, for all of his help with research for this campaign.

 The priority MPAs and their ambassador species:

 Leatherback Sea Turtle